 Flint is not the only school district dealing with lead concerns.

 From coast to coast, lead-contaminated water has emerged as a problem aggravated by aging school buildings and plumbing and tight repair budgets.

 Hundreds of schools in dozens of districts have identified similar problems.
 School leaders in big-city districts such as Detroit; Newark, N.J.; and Portland, Ore., have shut off water in buildings for months or years at a time.

-A study released earlier this year from the Harvard School of Public Health and the Robert Wood Johnson Foundation suggests the problem may be even more widespread.
+A study released earlier this year from the Harvard School of Public Health and the Robert Wood Johnson Foundation.
 It found that half of students in the United States attend schools in states that do not have programs for testing drinking water for lead.

 Among the schools that do test, about 40 percent have yielded samples with elevated lead levels.